adamhooper/js-priority-queue/README.md

     var compareNumbers = function(a, b) { return a - b; };
     var queue = new PriorityQueue({ comparator: compareNumbers });

+You can also pass initial values, in any order.
+With lots of values, it's faster to load them all at once than one at a time.

+    var queue = new PriorityQueue({ initialValues: [ 1, 2, 3 ] })

 Strategies
 ==========